aidantank/plotly_deployment/README.md

 # plotly_deployment

 ## Overview
 Using bacterial data from belly button samples of volunteers, this project helps to visualize the belly button data by id of volunteer.
-The website (html file) will give users the option to select their id, and then see what the top ten bacteria that are present in their belly button sample.
+The website will give users the option to select their id, and then see information regarding the bacteria present in their samples.

 ## Resources
 Software: Javascript, html, css, Bootstrap 3.3.7, VS Code 1.71.0
 Data: [sample.json](samples.json)

 ## Results

-See the [website](https://aidantank.github.io/plotly_deployment/) for interactive charts
+Click the [website](https://aidantank.github.io/plotly_deployment/) link to view the interactive charts.

 ### Functionality

-Select an id from the "Test Subject ID No." drop down menu to view the top ten bacteria cultures found, the frequency of weekly belly button scrubs, and the bacteria cultures found per sample.
+Select an id from the "Test Subject ID No." drop down menu on the left hand side of the browser to view the top ten bacteria cultures found, the frequency of weekly belly button scrubs, and the bacteria cultures found per sample.